-Boys and girls of all ages may be sexually abused and are frequently scared to say anything due to guilt and/or fear.
-This is particularly difficult for a child to talk about and full account should be taken of the cultural sensitivities of any individual child/family.
+Boys and girls of all ages may be sexually abused and are frequently scared to say anything due to guilt and/or

 Recognition can be difficult, unless the child discloses and is believed.
 There may be no physical signs and indications are likely to be emotional/behavioural.